oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 # Introduction {#Introduction}
-Cross-device flows enable a user to initiate an authorization flow on one device (the Initiating Device) and then use a second, personally trusted, device (Authorization Device) to authorize access to a resource (e.g., access to a service).
+Cross-device flows enable a user to initiate an authorization flow on one device (the Initiating Device) and then use a second, personally trusted, device (Authorization Device) to authorize the Initiating Device to access a resource (e.g., access to a service).
+The Device Authorization Grant ([@RFC8628]) and Client Initiated Backchannel Authentication [@CIBA] are two examples of popular cross-device flows.

 These flows are increasingly popular and typically involve using a mobile phone to scan a QR code or enter a user code displayed on an Initiating